nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 **Address:** Casita Publica Casita, Rafael E Melgar S/N entre BLVD Aeropuerto y Playa Publica, Zona Hotelera Nte., 77600 San Miguel de Cozumel, Q.R., Mexico - [Google Maps](https://g.page/hemingwayloungecozumel?share)

 Another great brunch-type place, but this time in Cozumel.
 It's about a 10-minute walk from the ferry.
 They have great ocean views, tasty food, and kind staff.
 Our waiter was very sweet and called a cab for us since we were a bit off the beaten path and taxis didn't frequent the area.
+He also said my _extremely_ limited Spanish was very good, haha.

 ### El Mero Mero (Cozumel)